 This examination was conducted under the supervision of Sherry J. Bass-Pohl, Manager of the Market Conduct Company Examination Unit.
 The examination team consisted of Lynell A. Cauther, Examiner-in-Charge and assisted by Market Conduct Examiner, Sherry Barrett.

-This examination includes reviews of, but not limited to, the areas of (1) Complaint Handling, (2) Claims, and (3) Inforce Policies.
+This examination includes reviews of the areas of (1) Complaint Handling, (2) Claims, and (3) Inforce Policies.
 The examination covers the period January 1, 2012 to December 31, 2013.